 To summarize, collecting and analyzing data is useful as it allows retailers to:

-Business growth now is not just as simple as selling a product or service, it is a constant struggle about retention of existing customers and acquisition of new.
+Business growth now is not just as simple as selling a product or service, it is a constant struggle to retention of existing customers and acquisition of new ones.
 Having just a product-centric approach to selling, therefore, is deemed insufficient amidst the rapidly evolving consumer preferences patterns.
-With more and more options to choose from especially after the onset of the rise of e-commerce, consumers are exploring bargain hunting opportunities and indulging in price comparisons making them more aware than ever.
+With more and more options to choose from especially after the onset of the rise of e-commerce, consumers are exploring bargain-hunting opportunities and indulging in price comparisons making them more aware than ever.

 Consumer behavior analysis, thus, is crucial to introduce objectivity in business operations.
-With high-tech solutions including people counting, POS system, warehouse and inventory management at disposal, retailers can now easily observe customers’ response to their products and stores; physical or digital.
+With high-tech solutions including people counting, POS system, and warehouse and inventory management at their disposal, retailers can now easily observe customers’ responses to their products and stores; physical or digital.

 More and more data analytics tools such as inventory management systems, roster management systems, queue management systems, and footfall counting systems are crucial to integrating and analyzing multiple KPIs together, as opposed to in isolation.